 Phonics is taught daily throughout Foundation Stage and Year One and all types of learners are considered.
 We follow the ‘Storytime phonics’ teaching programme and allow the children to review, revisit and apply the phonic skills they have learnt in a fun and engaging way.

 Alongside Phonics, Shared Reading is used as a vehicle to teach explicit parts of reading such as word reading, fluency and aspects of comprehension such as inference and retrieval.
 This begins as a shared talk session with our very youngest children and develops into a more focused reading discussion as our children move through school.
 We aim, as a school, for all of our children to develop a love of reading and to take pleasure in a wide range of literature.
 We encourage children to read regularly at home and use incentives such as reading certificates and celebration assemblies to praise children who achieve this and as a motivation tool for reluctant readers.
 Adults create passion in children to read and as a school we encourage parents to read aloud to their children too.
+To encourage a love of reading children take home a library book which they may have accessed in class for them to enjoy with an adult at home and a reading book aimed at developing their phonic awareness and blending skills.
+We have also introduced a reading spine for each year group, this is a collection of quality literature by popular and new authors allowing children exposure to a variety of stories both traditional and well loved and those that reflect the diversity of our community.

 In addition to our English lessons we organise subject enrichment days such as visiting theatre groups and story tellers.